 pCloud – General Info

 pCloud is an exciting new entry into the realm of cloud storage services.
-Their focus is on file sharing and access anywhere, with a mobile app that offers easy music and video streaming from your cloud storage.
+Their focus is on file sharing and access anywhere, with a mobile app (pCloud for Android) that offers easy music and video streaming from your cloud storage.
 Automatic upload will sync all of your photos and videos.
-On the desktop, selective sync is available, meaning you can sync any folder on your desktop.
+Selective sync is available on the desktop, meaning you can sync any folder on your desktop.
 In fact, it’s cloud-only, and will not place a synced folder on your computer.

 Plans & Pricing

 In this part of our pCloud review will analyze the pricing and plans offered by this cloud storage provider.
 The pricing of pCloud’s services is very competitive indeed.
 A nice thing about them is that they offer basically all of their features, except encryption via Crypto to their free users as well.
 What you’re paying for is simply more storage space and more download bandwidth for file sharing.
 The recent pCloud Lifetime plan is super affordable, and eliminates the biggest risk of external drives – the risk of losing your files.

 pCloud Transfer is a free service offered by pCloud that allows any user to transfer up to 5 GB to up to 10 recipients.
 Using this service does not even require registration.
 Pretty cool!

 |Basic||Free||20 GB storage, 50 GB download traffic from shared links||Mobile and desktop app, SSL transfer security, unlimited file size, file versioning, link sharing (up and down), integrations|